PolyhedraZK/Expander-cpp/readme.md

 This is the "core" repo and more on "demo" purpose, we will continue develop on the repo to support more features.

-For more technical introduction, visit our markdown files [here](https://github.com/PolyhedraZK/Expander/tree/master/docs).
+For more technical introduction, visit our markdown files [here](https://github.com/PolyhedraZK/Expander/tree/master/docs/doc.md).

+And [here](https://github.com/PolyhedraZK/Expander/tree/master/docs/example.md) for an example on how to use the gkr lib.

 ## Circuit Compiler

 Stay tuned, we will open-source our circuit compiler in the incoming month.

+## Orion PCS

+[Here](https://github.com/PolyhedraZK/Expander/tree/master/lib/Orion) provides a C++ implmenetation of [Orion](https://eprint.iacr.org/2022/1010.pdf) polynomial commitment, that can be coupled with other proof systems like (Virgo/Ligero/Hyrax/Spartan...) to achieve linear time zero-knowledge proofs.

 ## Roadmap

 ### Fields:

 - [x] Mersenne31
 - [x] BN254

 ### Polynomial commitments:

 - [x] RAW
 - [ ] KZG
 - [ ] FRI